DavidYKay/learning-cuda/README.md

 Build tool: SCons, using a slightly different version of the SCons [tool from the official wiki](https://bitbucket.org/scons/scons/wiki/CudaTool).

-## License
+## Derivate Work

-This is free and unencumbered software released into the public domain.
+This software contains source code provided by NVIDIA Corporation.